 Another option to deviate from the standard labor laws while remaining compliant with the intent behind these laws is to adopt a flexible working hour system.

-Under this method, high-ranking management and sales workers who work more than 40 hours per week are not paid overtime wages until they have worked a certain number of hours designated by the local labor council.
+Under this method, high-ranking management, employees in transport, warehousing, and railway sectors, and sales workers who work more than 40 hours per week are not paid overtime wages until they have worked a certain number of hours designated by the local labor council.

 Informal Overtime Pay Options